cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 ---
 title: "What is Cloudflare?"
 articleId: "what-is-cloudflare"
-date: "2024-09-23"
+date: "2024-09-24"
 author: "Carlos Junior"
 category: "Network"
 brief: "As is broadly known, since August 29, 2024, X (formerly Twitter) has been blocked in Brazil.
 However, Twitter services briefly came back online.
 Let's explore why."
 image: "/assets/images/what-is-cloudflare/twitter-cloudflare.webp"
 keywords: ["twitter", "x", "cloudflare", "network", "webhost", "tunnel", "firewall"]
-lang: "pt"
+lang: "en"
 other-langs: [{"lang":"pt","article":"o-que-e-cloudflare"}]
 ---

-Since August 29, 2024, X (formerly Twitter) has been blocked in Brazil for violating election disinformation laws.
+Since August 29, 2024, X (formerly Twitter) has been blocked in Brazil for failing to comply with court orders to remove profiles that violated Brazilian laws, particularly during the election period.
 However, on September 18, X briefly became accessible again.
 The reason?
 Cloudflare.
-This raises questions about whether the platform is infringing on Brazilian laws regarding disinformation during elections.
-The subject is complex, and I will not delve deeper into it in this article.
+The legal debate surrounding the legitimacy of Twitter's is a sensitive and complex issue, which I will not delve into further in this article.

 ![Twitter and Cloudflare](/assets/images/what-is-cloudflare/twitter-cloudflare.webp)

-To the surprise of Brazilian Twitter users, on [September 18, Twitter suddenly became accessible again in Brazil](https://www.bbc.com/portuguese/articles/c5y3xy47jxzo).
+To the surprise of Brazilian Twitter users, [on September 18, Twitter unexpectedly became accessible again in Brazil](https://www.bbc.com/portuguese/articles/c5y3xy47jxzo).
 Legally, nothing had changed.
-So why did Twitter suddenly resume operations?
+So, how did Twitter suddenly resume its operations in the country?

 The answer?
 Cloudflare.
 Twitter began operating behind Cloudflare, and soon after, every news outlet started explaining what Cloudflare is.
 Is it a shield?
 An armor that Elon Musk used to protect Twitter from the Brazilian Supreme Court?
 Is Cloudflare a fail-proof solution against the Supreme Court's blockade?
 As you probably know, Twitter went offline again two days later.
 Let's dive in and see how Cloudflare works in practice.